abhinavbhandari12/catwebsite/README.md

 ## 📖 About

-This project was built to practice core HTML structure and elements, including:
+-This project was built to practice core HTML structure and elements, including:

-Semantic tags (main, section, header, footer, figure) Links (a) with target="_blank"
+-Semantic tags (main, section, header, footer, figure) -Links (a) with target="_blank"
-Images with descriptive alt text
+-Images with descriptive alt text
-Ordered and unordered lists
+-Ordered and unordered lists
-Text-level tags (em, strong)
+-Text-level tags (em, strong)
-Forms — radio buttons, checkboxes, text input, and labels linked via id/for
+-Forms — radio buttons, checkboxes, text input, and labels linked via id/for

 ## 📸 Preview